nbraud/vagrant-sbuild/README.md

 ## Prerequisites

-- `vagrant` is required to setup the VM environment, with whichever virtualization software you like (I personally user VirtualBox).
+- `vagrant` is required to setup the VM environment, with whichever virtualization software you like (I personally use VirtualBox).
 - `ansible` is used to configure the virtual machine.